Friday, December 5, 2025

 Software

-The software is written in Assembly language and assembled using 8051 cross-assembler.
+The software is written in Assembly language and assembled using the 8051 cross-assembler.
 It is well commented and easy to understand.
 It uses AT89C2051’s internal timer for measuring the period of one cycle of the rotation in units of 100 microseconds.
-Thus if the speed is 1500 rpm, it is 25 rps, and the time taken for one cycle is 40 ms.
+Thus, if the speed is 1500 rpm, it is 25 rps, and the time taken for one cycle is 40 ms.

-The timer uses an interrupt to count overflows every 100 microseconds and so the number counted by the timer program in this case will be ‘400.’
+The timer uses an interrupt to count overflows every 100 microseconds, and so the number counted by the timer program in this case will be ‘400.’
 This is divided by ‘600,000’ (so many 100/µs present in a minute), giving a result of ‘1500.’
-This gives the rpm.
+This gives the RPM.
 These digits are displayed on the 4-digit, 7-segment display.
-To perform the division, subroutine UDIV32 is employed, which is a standard subroutine available for 8051 family for 32-bit number by 16-bit number division.
-It has an accuracy of 5 rpm in a 6000rpm count.

 Download source code: click here